lpossner/DocAssist/README.md

 5. Set up a local LLM server:
    - Install [LM Studio](https://lmstudio.ai/) or similar
-   - Load the Mistral Nemo Instruct 2407 model
+   - Load the an LLM of your choice
    - Start the server on port 1234

 ## Usage